Aidkit Logo

 Vendor / Service Example Cookies Purpose Data Types Retention Policy

-Google Tag Manager (no cookies by default) Manage and deploy marketing and analytics tags N/A (does not track by default; preview mode may set temporary cookies) Temporary in preview/debug only Google Tag Manager
+Google Tag Manager (no cookies by default) Manage and deploy marketing and analytics tags N/A (does not track by default; preview mode may set temporary cookies) Temporary in preview/debug only Google Tag Manager Privacy Policy

 Third-party website cookies